 CCSA is also available to provide technical assistance to child care centers and family child care homes to support improving program quality related to the NC Rated License system.
 Support includes opening/licensing a center or family child care home, school-age programs, preparing for Environment Rating Scales, and professional development planning.
 Available in Durham, Orange and Wake counties.
 Contact us to learn more.

-Infant Toddler Specialists provides specialized coaching and support offered to licensed child care centers focused on implementing best practices for infant and toddlers classrooms.
-Infant Toddler specialists support teachers and directors through coaching and professional development to prepare the center for the NC Rated License process, in creating learning environments that support social-emotional development and with developing positive relationships with teachers and children.
+Birth-to-Three Specialists provides specialized coaching and support offered to licensed child care centers focused on implementing best practices for birth-to-three classrooms.
+Birth-to-Three specialists support teachers and directors through coaching and professional development to prepare the center for the NC Rated License process, in creating learning environments that support social-emotional development and with developing positive relationships with teachers and children.
 Available in Region 12 (Alamance, Caswell, Durham, Franklin, Granville, Orange, Vance, and Wake counties).
 Contact us to learn more.

 Healthy Social Behaviors Specialists